lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 ![Agent Arena Flowchart](/assets/img/blog/agent-arena/blog_post_14_agent_arena_flowchart.png)
 *A high-level overview of agent comparisons based on user goals, models, frameworks, and performance metrics like execution time and ELO*

 At its core, Agent Arena allows for goal-based agent comparisons.
 On a high level, users will first input a task that they want to accomplish.

-Then, the user has two options: to either choose the agents that they want to compare or let an LLM automatically assign relevant agents based on the task.
+Then, an LLM automatically assign relevant agents based on the task.
 These agents are then tasked with completing the goal, with the agent's actions and *chain of thought* being streamed to the user in real-time.
 Once the agents have completed the task, the user can compare the outputs side-by-side and vote on which agent performed better.

 The evaluation process includes voting on agent performance, with users assessing which agent met the task's requirements more effectively.
 This user-driven evaluation contributes to an evolving leaderboard system, which ranks agents based on their relative performance across multiple tasks and competitions.
 This comparison is not limited to the agents as a whole but extends to the individual components (i.e., LLM models, tools, and frameworks) that comprise each agent.

-In the sections below, we will delve further into the core components of Agent Arena, including the router system, execution, evaluation and ranking mechanisms, leaderboard, and prompt hub.
+In the sections below, we will look into the core components of Agent Arena, including the router system, execution, evaluation and ranking mechanisms, leaderboard, and prompt hub.
 We will also explore some example tasks and applications that can be performed on the platform.

-## The Router: Agent Matching and Task Assignment
+## The Router System: Agent Matching and Task Assignment

-A central element of Agent Arena is its router system, which is powered by GPT-4o.
+A central element of Agent Arena is its router system, which is powered by GPT-4o currently.
+We plan to cycle between all models, and also judge each model's ability to route prompts to the most relevant agents!
 The router's primary function is to match users' specified goals with the most suitable agents available on the platform.
-This task assignment process is based on a set of predefined algorithms that consider the specific capabilities of the agents and the requirements of the task at hand.

-The router operates by analyzing the user's input (the goal or task) and selecting two agents that are optimally suited to complete that task.
+The router operates by analyzing the user's input (the goal or task) and selects two agents that are optimally suited to complete that task.
 This selection process factors in the agents' historical performance across similar tasks, as well as their configurations in terms of models, tools, and frameworks.
-While the system provides an automated matching process, users have the option to manually adjust the agent selection by choosing from a list of available agents, thus providing flexibility for tailored experimentation.

 For example, a user might provide the following: `input("Tell me about whats going on in NVIDIA in the last week.")` The router would then select two suitable options given the available agents and the leaderboard ELOs.
 For this use-case, the router might select the agent ```agent_a = Agent(model="GPT-4o", tools=["Yahoo Finance", "Matplotlib"], framework="Langchain")``` to analyze the stock information about NVIDIA.
 On the other side, to compare against Agent A, the router might select the combination: ```agent_b = Agent(model="Claude", tools=["Yahoo News"], framework="CrewAI")```